I STARTED to climb.

 When, one evening, I saw the isobars tight as a knot on the television news, I knew it was time.

 The wind pummelled my van.
 I fought the wheel like the skipper of a trawler.
 Soon there was no traffic.
-The sky darkened and rain of a kind that I had never seen swept down in waves that fell like bursts of arrows.
+The sky blackened and rain of a kind that I had never seen swept down in waves that fell like swarms of arrows.
 Abandoned cars littered my route.
-Torn cables slithered and hissed: shooting sparks over pools that glowed with electric blue light.
+Torn cables slithered and hissed – shooting sparks over pools that glowed with electric-blue light.
 Soon trees became my obstacles, falling and blocking my way as if they knew my business… as if they were sacrificing themselves for the yew.
-I chainsawed through them, drove on between woods that moaned and wailed.
+I chainsawed through them, and drove on between dark woods that moaned and wailed.